Marco-Congedo/FourierAnalysis.jl/docs/src/coherence.md

-In order to construct a *Coherence* object in the frequency domain from multivariate data, *FourierAnalysis* provides two [`coherence`](@ref) constuctors from raw data and two constuctors building coherence matrices from [CrossSpectra](@ref) and [CrossSpectraVector](@ref) objects.
+In order to construct a *Coherence* object in the frequency domain from multivariate data, *FourierAnalysis* provides two [`coherence`](@ref) constuctors from raw data two constuctors building coherence matrices from [CrossSpectra](@ref) and [CrossSpectraVector](@ref) objects.
 Those are what you will use in practice most of the time.